cooolinx/trojan/README.md

 ### Access

-Record visit details, such as client IP address and the last visit time of visitor, after each connection finishing (as the same timing as recording download/upload traffic usage) to the database.
-Access records will remove automatically after expiration (expiration is default 10min and configured in MySQL scheme).
+Saving visit record hourly, including client IP address and the last visit time of visitor (in a nature hour).
+Saving time is after each connection finishing (as the same timing as recording download/upload traffic usage).

-This is useful for detecting who is online and how many IP is used by each user.
+This feature is useful for detecting who is online and how many IP is used by each user.

 The scheme of `access` table: